webpack-contrib/sass-loader/README.md

 Webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).

-The `sass-loader` uses Sass's custom importer feature to pass all queries to the Webpack resolving engine enabling you to import your Sass modules from `node_modules`.
+The `sass-loader` uses Sass's custom importer feature to pass all queries to the webpack resolving engine enabling you to import your Sass modules from `node_modules`.

 ```scss
 @import "bootstrap";